History Department (HIS)

 Modern South Asia

-This course examines the history of the Indian subcontinent (a part of the world we today call South Asia) from the eighteenth century to the present day.
-It studies Indian society in the twilight of the Mughal Empire and the early years of European colonial expansion.
-Then it spans the social, cultural, political, economic, military, and technological development of India during the presence of the East India Company and, later, the British Raj.
-Next it traces the rise of competing visions of Indian nationalism and the struggle for independence.
-Lastly it explores the political, social, and economic developments in the nations of present-day South Asia and their impact on the world.
+This course examines the history of the Indian subcontinent (a part of the world now known as South Asia) from the eighteenth century to the present day.
+Students study Indian society in the twilight of the Mughal Empire and the early years of European colonial expansion.
+The course spans the social, cultural, political, economic, military, and technological development of India during the presence of the East India Company and, later, the British Raj.
+Students trace the rise of competing visions of Indian nationalism and the struggle for independence.
+Lastly, students explore the political, social, and economic developments in the nations of present-day South Asia and their impact on the world.
 Offered Occasionally.

 HIS 364 Cr.3